-- 25. Sustainable food systems.
-The food deficit has increased over the years, reaching 51 percent of needs in 2012.21 Per capita food production decreased by 24 percent between 1993 and 2012, jeopardizing the country's food self-sufficiency and leaving it dependent on imports-and humanitarian food assistance..
-Humanitarian assistance has been provided to some communes in provinces affected by dry spells and other natural disasters (flood, landslide, hail).
-To reverse this trend, food production will have to increase by 6 percent per year. - 26.
-More than a third of the land is highly degraded.22 Increasing climate variability adversely affects food production, which is mainly rainfed, resulting in reduced marketable surpluses and incomes for rural households.
-Competition for scarce land results in population displacement and land disputes. - 27.
-Underperformance in the agriculture sector necessitates long-term investments that will ensure increased yields and production.
-Efficient sustainable programmes require synergies and partnerships with development actors and the private sector, capacity development, community empowerment and consideration of the specific needs of the most vulnerable people, particularly rural households headed by women. - 28.
-The poor performance of the education sector results from insufficient and imbalanced resource allocation leading to regional disparities in enrolment and retention rates.
-The education budget was reduced by 30 percent in 2016 because of lack of external funding.
-A more effective, sustainable and equitable education system with higher performance requires improved management, guidance and programming and increased resources. - 29.
+- sustainable and equitable education system with higher performance requires improved management, guidance and programming and increased resources. - 28.
 Progress has been achieved in the health sector, with free health care for children under 5 and pregnant and lactating women and girls.
 The quality of health care is deficient, however, the distribution of services in rural areas is unequal and sexual and reproductive health services are inadequate.
 Access to health care is constrained by the cost of services and a shortage of resources.
 Combating undernutrition requires an integrated response to prevention and treatment with a strengthened multisector framework to ensure linkages to complementary activities.
-Streamlined financing for health is jeopardized by the 54 percent budget decrease in 2016. - 30.
+Streamlined financing for health is jeopardized by the 54 percent budget decrease in 2016. - 29.
 Burundi is vulnerable to ecological deterioration and disasters and has limited capacity for investment in environmental infrastructure and management.
 Environmental degradation hampers economic growth and poverty reduction.
-Promotion of secure land tenure, soil conservation and protection and efficient and sustainable water resource management is essential. - 31.
-Public spending has not boosted economic activity or significantly reduced income poverty, and Burundi is still affected by widespread corruption and othersocio-economic governance-related challenges, including the underrepresentation of women and other populationmarginalized groups, which seriously undermine the effectiveness of public management.
+Promotion of secure land tenure, soil conservation and protection and efficient and sustainable water resource management is essential. - 30.
+Public spending has not boosted economic activity or significantly reduced income poverty, and Burundi is still affected by widespread corruption and other governance-related challenges, including the underrepresentation of women and other population groups, which seriously undermine the effectiveness of public management.
 The unpredictability of external financial support remains a major constraint.